carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Manual control without rendering

-The script `PythonAPI/examples/no_rendering_mode.py` provides some sight of what is happening.
+The script `PythonAPI/examples/no_rendering_mode.py` provides an overview of the simulation.
 It creates a minimalistic aerial view with Pygame, that will follow the ego vehicle.
-This could be used along with __manual_control.py__ to create a specific route with barely no cost, record it, and then play it back and exploit it to gather data.
+This could be used along with __manual_control.py__ to generate a route with barely no cost, record it, and then play it back and exploit it to gather data.

 ```
 cd /opt/carla/PythonAPI/examples